 In making my art I can combine the need to express myself in a free and intuitive manner and my love for crafting, which usually requires more patience and concentration.

-Initially I worked with fabrics, but I’ve since tried out lots of materials and techniques.
-I have a preference for natural materials and am currently exploring the possibilities of metal, in particular copper, but also steel, aluminium, zinc, or brass.
+I am currently exploring the possibilities of metal, in particular copper, but also steel, aluminium, zinc, or brass.

-I work with metal as if it was fabric, patinating it with different surface design methods and applying simple textile techniques to make unique decorative objects.
-It’s interesting to combine the copper with for instance coconut fibre, wood or concrete.
+I work with this metal as if it was fabric, patinating it with different surface design methods and applying simple textile techniques to make unique objects.
+It’s interesting to combine the copper with for instance fabric, coconut fibre, wood or concrete.

-Another medium I like to work with is beeswax, with which, in combination with oil paint, I make small etch-like pieces of wall art.
+Another medium I work with is beeswax, with which, in combination with oil paint, I make small etch-like pieces of wall art.

-I like experimenting and am often pleasantly surprised by new discoveries that I make.
+My inspiration initially comes from the materials that I use.
+I love experimenting and am often pleasantly surprised by new discoveries that I make.
 One of them was finding a way to patinate copper with text or images through screenprinting.

-On the gallery pages on this website you can see what I’ve made since I began working with metal.
-There’s also a small selection of my early work.
+On the gallery pages on this website you can see what I’ve made since I began working with metal and other non-textile materials.
+There’s also a small selection of my early textile work.